XuewenWangUGA/USAT/README.md

 ## Output

- All outputs will be displayed in graphic interfaces in an interactive manner.
+ All outputs will be displayed in graphic interfaces in an interactive manner and also can be saved as file as needed using the save botton.

  Allele table and comparison
 ![table](USAT_viewTableAlign_panel.png)